Christmas in Colombia Without You

 Another Christmas without you, my beloved Colombia, another Christmas without you, my beloved city of Cali, another Christmas without you, Mom, Dad…

-You never get used to it, but since I arrived in Spain, I knew it wasn’t going to be easy to adapt to this country because in Colombia we live with a lot of joy, regardless of the circumstances.
+You never get used to it, but since I arrived in Spain, I knew it wasn’t going to be easy to adapt because in Colombia we live with a lot of joy, regardless of the circumstances.

 In Colombia, we learn to be happy, and small things become big.
-We share with our families and join with our neighbours to make Christmas a time of gratitude and joy.
+We share with our families and join with our neighbors to make Christmas a time of gratitude and joy.

 Christmas in Colombia: Traditions and customs